The ultimate Apple Calendar user guide

 If you have an Apple device, you have an Apple Calendar.
-Previously known as iCal, it comes installed on all MacBooks, iPhones, iPads, and Apple Watches, and it’s one of the most user-friendly calendars out there.
+Previously known as iCal, it comes installed on all MacBooks, iPhones, iPads, and Apple Watches across multiple versions of macOS and iOS.
+It’s one of the most user-friendly calendars out there.

 You might not know it if you haven’t always been a Mac user, but not everyone gets to have a calendar this intuitive and flexible on their laptops.

-PCs come with a Windows Calendar app, but it’s primarily just an aggregator for accounts on other platforms (like Apple Calendar).
-You’ll need to import those accounts to make your Windows Calendar work, and because most smartphones don’t run Windows, you’ll need to master another platform if you want to manage your schedule on the go.
+PCs come with a Microsoft Windows Calendar app, but it’s primarily just an aggregator for accounts on other platforms (like Apple Calendar).
+You’ll need to import those accounts to make your Windows Calendar work.
+And because most smartphones don’t run Windows, you’ll need to master another platform if you want to manage your schedule on the go.

 The easiest way to start with Apple Calendar is on your desktop.
 That’s where you’ll do most of your customization.

-Finding Apple Calendar is easy.
-Unless you’ve removed it, it’s a part of the dock—the line of icons—at the bottom of your screen.
+Finding Calendar is easy.
+Unless you’ve removed it, it’s part of the dock — the line of icons — at the bottom of your screen.
 You may have already glanced at it today to find out what day it is.
 Apple has helpfully designed the Calendar icon so it shows the current month and date.

 Click on the icon and the calendar will open to show your month at a glance.
-It’s a helpful view, but you might want to look at just today, or this week or change the view of your calendar in other ways.
+It’s a helpful view, but you might want to look at just today, or this week, or change your calendar view in other ways.
 All of that means changing the settings.

-To begin changing your settings, go to the Calendar dropdown menu at the top left corner of your screen, and select Preferences.
-You’ll see four tabs: General, Accounts, Alerts and Advanced.
-You’ll want to start in General, where you can make all of the little tweaks that customize the look of your Apple Calendar.
+To begin changing your settings, go to the Calendar dropdown menu at the top left corner of your screen, and select “Preferences.”
+You’ll see four tabs: “General,” “Accounts,” “Alerts” and “Advanced.”
+You’ll want to start in “General,” where you can make all the little tweaks that customize the look of your Apple Calendar.

-By default, your Apple Calendar shows a seven-day week that begins on Sunday.
+By default, Calendar shows a seven-day week that begins on Sunday.
 You can change that.

 You might find it’s easier to plan your weeks and weekends separately if your weekends are at the end of the week.

-Week, meaning that that scrolling moves you from one week, starting on your chosen week-start day, to the next.
+Week scrolling moves you from one week (starting on your chosen week-start day) to the next.
 The previous week will disappear.

-Week, stop on today, meaning that as you scroll week by week, you’ll always land on today when you come back to this week.
+Week, stop on today scrolling means that as you scroll week by week, you’ll always land on today when you come back to this week.

 You can also choose how many hours to show at a time, from six through 24.

-You might have noticed that your preferences pane shows the words “default calendar” twice.
-At first glance, this seems redundant, but “calendar” means two things in the world of online schedule planning.
+You might have noticed that your “Preferences” pane shows the words “default calendar” twice.
+At first glance, this seems redundant, but “calendar” means two things in the world of online meeting platforms and schedule planning.

-Yes, it’s confusing to use the same terms for the app and the individual schedule category, but such is life with modern technology.
-And it does help to have multiple calendars, especially if you want to share a certain type of event with particular people.
+Yes, it’s confusing to use the same terms for the app and the individual schedule category — but such is life with modern technology.
+And it does help to have multiple calendars, especially if you want to share your calendar via iPhone for a certain type of event with particular people.
 You’ll learn how to create multiple calendars in the next section of this guide.

-Skip Accounts for now—you’ll learn more about that later—and click on the Alerts tab at the top of your Preferences pane.
+Skip “Accounts” for now — you’ll learn more about that later — and click on the “Alerts” tab at the top of your “Preferences” pane.
 This is where you customize your reminders about upcoming events.
-Apple Calendar has you set different preferences for different accounts, including iCloud and Google Calendar, and different types of events within those accounts.
+Calendar has you set different preferences for different accounts, including your iCloud calendar and Google Calendar, and different types of events within those accounts.

 Notifications for all-day events come in at 9 a.m.
 You can choose to receive them on the day of the event, one or two days before or one week before.
 Your options are the same for birthday notifications.

-Don’t get intimidated—your “advanced settings” in Apple Calendar aren’t all that advanced.
-The category really should be called “settings that you don’t absolutely need in order to get good use out of the calendar,” but that’s too long to be a label.
+The “advanced settings” should be called “settings that you don’t absolutely need in order to use Calendar,” but that’s too long to be a label.